Skip to Main Content

 Legal exception to copyright infringement

 You may be able to use a work protected by copyright where a legal exception exists.
-There is, however, only one exception that would apply to a work included in a thesis to be deposited in ORA.
+Application of an exception often requires a 'test' of fair dealing.

 Fair dealing with a work for the purpose of criticism or review, of that or another work or of a performance of a work, does not infringe any copyright in the work provided that it is accompanied by a sufficient acknowledgement [(unless this would be impossible for reasons of practicality or otherwise)] and provided that the work has been made available to the public.